marklasagne/WebSocket-Arduino/README.md

 For more complicated servers look for chatroom examples (eg: https://karlhadwen.medium.com/node-js-websocket-tutorial-real-time-chat-room-using-multiple-clients-44a8e26a953e)

 # To run Arduino code:
-- Change the library following (https://techtutorialsx.com/2017/11/03/esp32-arduino-websocket-server/)
+- change the arduino library per the instructions in (https://techtutorialsx.com/2017/11/03/esp32-arduino-websocket-server/)
 - add your network name and pass to the code, you may want to use environment variables to hide any passwordsin production
-- change the local IP, and port under "webSocket.begin" (line 26).
-The port will be whatever your server is exposing, and the local IP is your devices IP that runs the server.
-You can find this IP on windows by running ipconfig in windows command prompt
+- change the local IP, and port under "webSocket.begin" (line 26)
+- the port will be whatever your server is exposing, and the local IP is your devices IP that runs the server
+- you can find this IP on windows by running ipconfig in windows command prompt